MicrosoftDocs/biztalk-docs/biztalk/technical-guides/planning-for-sending-and-receiving.md

 - **Employ a perimeter network domain, (also known as a demilitarized zone (DMZ) or screened subnet), to house servers to provide Internet related services for your organization**

    The perimeter network domain should contain servers which house the physical locations where Internet-facing transports route documents between computers running [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] and your trading partners.
 The perimeter network firewall should only open the ports required to allow communications to and from the Internet facing transports.
 There should be no computers running [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)], [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] receive locations, or Enterprise Single Sign-On server computers in the perimeter network domain.
 Documents sent/received to/from transports in the perimeter network domain should be routed from the Internet-facing firewall to the firewall protecting the processing domain using Internet Security and Acceleration Server (ISA) Server Web Publishing and Server Publishing.
-For more information about using ISA Server Web and server publishing, see [Publishing Concepts in ISA Server 2006](https://cloudblogs.microsoft.com/dynamics365/no-audience/2008/07/24/publishing-microsoft-crm-4-0-through-isa-server-2006/).

   > [!NOTE]
   >  As an added measure of security, consider using public key infrastructure (PKI) digital certificates for purposes of document encryption and decryption, document signing and verification (non-repudiation) for documents sent to or received from trading partners via Internet facing transports in this domain.